Towards Goal-oriented Intelligent Tutoring Systems in Online Education: Method

 where $\mathcal{E}_+^{(t)}$ and $\mathcal{E}_-^{(t)}$ denote the sets of previously tutored exercises that is appropriate and not appropriate (either too difficult or too easy) for the current state of the student to learn.

-Furthermore, the expected exercise is supposed to be related to the prerequisite concept that can better eliminate the uncertainty of the target concept.
+\textbf{Concept Score:} Furthermore, the expected exercise is supposed to be related to the prerequisite concept that can better eliminate the uncertainty of the target concept.
 Motivated by this, we adopt weighted entropy as the criteria to rank the set of exercises that is related to each prerequisite concept:

 Overall, the prerequisite-guided action selection strategy select the top-$N$ exercises based on the exercise score in Eq.(\ref{eq:exercise_score}) from the set of exercises that belong to the prerequisite concept with the higher concept score in Eq.(\ref{eq:concept_score}).
 These top-$N$ exercises serve as the candidate exercise set $\mathcal{E}_\text{cand}^{(t)}$.
-More details about the action selection strategy is presented in Appendix \ref{app:action_selection}.